 As networks continue to expand, the need for effective management of the Internet Protocol version 6 (IPv6) is becoming increasingly important.
-This guide is designed for network engineers and operators who are already familiar with the fundamentals and concepts of IPv6 and are looking for a practical guide on implementing an IPv6 architecture and subnetting system.
+This guide is designed for network engineers and operators who are already familiar with the fundamentals and concepts of IPv6 and are looking for a practical guide to implementing an IPv6 architecture and subnetting system.
 I take an in-depth look at the most efficient ways to ensure a sufficient and future-proofed IPv6 subnetting model on a per-site and per-network segment basis.

 For those who need a refresher on the IPv6 fundamentals, there are many online resources available to help.